sg893052/sonic-buildimage/spytest/data_driven_testing.md

 # 1 Feature Overview

 The data driven testing mechanism can be achieved in SpyTest using the message classes.
+Developer will write the test cases in terms of message classes and operate on these classes.
+Test UI is chosen at runtime.
 The message classes are generated from the YANG models.
 The message class can be imagined as a feature representation containing knobs(fields) and the APIs to configure, deconfigure and verify these knobs.

 ***Below diagram describes a message and its generation.***